SignPath/website/documentation/artifact-configuration/index.md

 ## Deep signing

-In case you have more complex, nested artifacts, you might want to not only sign the container itself (for instance, an MSI installer package), but also all files that are shipped within the container (e.g. .exe and .dll files within the MSI installer).
-Therefore, every container format can contain multiple other file or directory elements to be signed.
+In case you have more complex, nested artifacts, you might want to not only sign the container itself (for instance, an MSI installer package), but also all files that are shipped within the container (e.g., .exe and .dll files within the MSI installer).
+Therefore, every container format can contain multiple other *file* or *directory* elements to be signed.
 Each of those will be extracted, signed, and then put back into the container file during the signing process.
 In order for SignPath to find the right file, all inner elements need a path attribute.

 ## File elements